phpcoder/temperature-humidity-sensor-arduino/README.md

 ## Use
 SRX882 superheterodyne receiver module is recommended for this setup.
 It allows to obtain a reliable signal with minimum noise from its DATA pin (pin #5).

 The project includes a PlatformIO config file example for Wemos D1 mini ESP8266 board and an example sketch that prints the sensor temperature/humidity data using provided library.
-It is required to specify a GPIO pin number connected to the receiver.
+It is required to specify a GPIO pin number connected to the 433.92 MHz receiver.

+More detailed example of the use of this Arduino library can be found in the project [Tasmota Nexus 433 MHz to MQTT Gateway for Home Assistant](https://github.com/phpcoder/tasmota-nexus-mqtt).